 Should a Preset's audio settings need to be updated, select the channel then highlight the Preset and tap/click APPLY TO INPUT xx to load that Preset into the channel.
 Switch to the Input, EQ, and/or Dynamics views to edit the channel settings, then return to the Presets view.
 Highlight that Preset's name in the Presets List then tap/click SAVE TO xxxx (the highlighted Preset's name) to update the values stored in the Preset with the current channel settings.
 In Figure 4-14, since SAT RX is highlighted, that button is labeled SAVE TO SAT RX.

-When a Preset is applied to a channel, its settings are saved as part of a saved Event.
-Thus, when that Event is subsequently taken, the Preset values are applied to the channel.
+Once a Preset is applied to a channel, those settings will be saved as part of any new saved Event.
+When that Event is subsequently taken, the Preset values are again applied to that channel.

 Automix View